3 Reasons to Consider Putting Your Cash to Work

 Cash serves a valuable role in many investors' portfolios.
 It can pay the bills and fund short-term goals—a key reason it's important to keep enough cash around to meet your immediate needs.

 But cash isn't always king, depending on why you hold it.
 Sometimes our emotions enter the picture and hold undue sway over our investing decisions.
-Loss aversion—in which the pain of loss is felt more strongly than the pleasure of an equivalent gain—is a real phenomenon and can manifest itself in a number of ways.
+Loss aversion—where the pain of loss is felt more strongly than the pleasure of an equivalent gain—is a real phenomenon and can manifest itself in a number of ways.

 For some, it might mean cashing out of investments to avoid losses when the going appears to be getting tough.
 Others could be avoiding (or not allocating enough) to stocks and other assets that could potentially earn more over time.
 The result can be a cash-heavy portfolio, which can have a downside.
 The key is the right balance, for your time horizon and needs.